adobe/helix-sidekick/README.md

 $ npm run lint
 ```

-### Testing a development version of the module or bookmarklet
+### Testing a development version of the bookmarklet

 Every development branch in this repository will be mirrored in https://github.com/adobe/helix-website with a `sidekick-` prefix to enable enable branch testing: